 Section 144.
-Reentry Employment Opportunities: Authorizes \$350 million to support justice-involved youth, young adults, formerly incarcerated adults, and former offenders during and following the COVID-19 national emergency for employment-related opportunities, including subsidized employment, transitional jobs, and bolstering alignment with the workforce system and participant supports.
-Authorizes competitive grants for intermediaries to carry out these activities, prioritizing high-crime and high-poverty areas
+Reentry Employment Opportunities: Authorizes \$350 million to support justice-involved youth, young adults, formerly incarcerated adults, and former offenders during and following the COVID-19 national emergency for employment-related opportunities including subsidized employment, transitional jobs, and bolstering alignment with the workforce system and participant supports.

 Section 145.
-Registered Apprenticeships: Authorizes \$500 million to support states and intermediaries who are serving employers that are participating in existing registered apprenticeships, with 50 percent of funds going directly to states, to expand registered apprenticeship opportunities, and to pay for activities such as related instruction and supportive services.
+Registered Apprenticeships: Authorizes \$500 million to support states and intermediaries who are serving employers that are participating in existing registered apprenticeships, to expand registered apprenticeship opportunities, and to pay for activities such as related instruction and supportive services.

-Section 151-153.
+Section 151 and 152.
 Adult Education and Literacy: Authorizes \$1 billion to increase access to adult education and literacy programs for low-income, low-literacy adults, with \$100 million reserved for adult education and literacy activities in correctional facilities, including by moving education and services online, increasing digital literacy training, and encouraging providers to partner more closely with workforce development systems.
 Requires the Secretary of Education to provide additional strategies and tools to support virtual and online learning.

 Section 161.
-Community College and Industry Partnership Grants: Authorizes \$2 billion through fiscal year 2025 to restart the Trade Adjustment Assistance for Community College Career Training (TAACCCT) grants, which were initially awarded during the Great Recession by the Department of Labor to support community college and industry partnerships in creating education and training programs.
+Community College and Industry Partnership Grants: Authorizes \$2 billion through fiscal year 2024 to restart the Trade Adjustment Assistance for Community College Career Training (TAACCCT) grants, which were initially awarded during the Great Recession by the Department of Labor to support community college and industry partnerships in creating education and training programs.
 The program is designed to ensure participants receive stackable, portable credentials in in-demand industries and sectors, and provide additional student services to support program completion.
 Allows community colleges to use funds for equipment to support training.

 Section 171.
 General Provisions: Authorizes \$90 million for program administration, performance evaluations and audits by the Inspector General.
 Requires funds to supplement, not supplant state and local government funds.
 Requires the Secretary of Labor to establish an interagency agreement with the Secretary of Education for carrying out grants and coordinating funding priorities, and to make information available on recognized postsecondary credentials awarded under this Act.
+Requires the

-Requires the Secretary of Labor to provide guidance on using funds under this act in accordance with WIOA within 30 days.
+Secretary of Labor to provide guidance on using funds under this act in accordance with WIOA within 30 days.